Omobono Tenni: Maserati

-In the mid 1930s Tenni ventured into car racing, and in 1936 and 1937 drove for Maserati, but was not as successful as on two wheels, although he did compete in the 1936 Mille Miglia, finishing first in his class and fifth overall.
+In the mid-1930s Tenni ventured into car racing, and in 1936 and 1937 drove for Maserati, but was not as successful as on two wheels, although he did compete in the 1936 Mille Miglia, finishing first in his class and fifth overall.

 Death

-At the 1948 Swiss GP, at Bremgarten, Tenni died after a crash during practice.
-This was the same weekend that Achille Varzi crashed and died.
+At the 1948 Bern Grand Prix at Bremgarten (a support race for the 1948 Swiss Grand Prix for automobiles) Tenni died after a crash during practice.
+The accident happened five hours after Achille Varzi had crashed and died at the same track.

+Legacy

+A football Stadium in Treviso, Stadio Omobono Tenni, is named after him.